magepages/mpdocs/docs/auto-assign-customer-group/index.md

   - Enter the admin email address.
   - You can enter multiple emails, each separated by commas (,).

-- **Schedule For**: Set the calendar to email automatically to admin.
-Include options:
 - **Schedule For**: Set a schedule for email to be sent automatically.
 Options included:
-  - **Every Hour**: Automatically send email every hour.
   - **Daily**: Email automatically every day.
   - **Weekly**:Automatically send email every week.
   - **Monthly**: Automatically send email every month.